hipe/tmx/test_support/doc/issues/042-nasty-OCD-memoize-caveat.md

 in *one* test context that you use in *another*. it is VERY dangerous if you don't know what you're doing!

-the advantage is that you can use the familiar stack of "fully wired" API methods that you use in your normal tests to build a possibly complex stucture (with a possibly expensive build-time) that you can run many small tests against.
+the advantage is that you can use your same familar stack of API test setup methods here for this "shared state" that would for any other test. you can then run many small tests against the produced structure which may be complex, with possibly an expensive build-time.

-the disadvantage is only if you don't know what you're doing: do NOT accidentally pull in spies from the one test context where the structureu under test is built.
+the disadvantage is only if you don't know what you're doing: generally, whatever is "dangerously memoized" in this manner should be a *stateless*, *immutable* structure: for example, you would not want to pull-in spies during the construction of the structure, and fail to memoize and freeze those spies as part of your "shared state", and then in subsequent tests be using the wrong spies.

 the author feels this bit of nastiness is justified if used with caution because it encourages many small tests without indirectly discouraging